Ecommerce Shipping Challenges: The World Has Changed and Traditional Shipping Software is Not Enough

 Why Sellers Need to Switch to Next‑Gen Ecommerce Shipping Software

-Choosing shipping software is crucial in developing an effective shipping and fulfillment strategy for ecommerce businesses.
+Choosing shipping software is crucial in developing an effective shipping and fulfillment strategy.

-The next generation of ecommerce shipping software must solve 3 key problems that are at the heart of the differences between the old and new worlds:
+The next generation of ecommerce shipping software must solve three key problems:

 • Simplify the operational complexities of the new world of ecommerce